 First of all, you have to figure out what your brand stands for; especially your brand values and purpose should be clear.
 Think about what you want to be known for and what you provide your audience with apart from the actual product you sell.
 Once you have this down you have to act accordingly with everything your brand gets involved in.
 This affects mainly your brand design and voice.

-How to stay consistent with your branding
+How to keep your branding consistent

 Memorize your values